 Bartainment: the concept that reinvents classic bars

-Out with the simple counter, in with the immersive experience
+Goodbye to the simple counter, hello to the immersive experience

-The bar has changed ...
-For several years now, a new wind has been blowing through the world of nightlife and entertainment: bartainment !
+The bar has changed … For the past few years, a new wind has been blowing through the world of nightlife and entertainment : bartainment !

-A contraction of “bar” and “entertainment,” this concept straight from England is shaking up our going-out habits.
+A contraction of “bar” and “entertainment”, this concept, which comes straight from England, is shaking up our going-out habits.

-Forget the traditional bar where you sip a drink and watch the clock tick.
-Here, every sip is accompanied by a challenge, a laugh, or a sensory immersion.
+Forget the traditional bar where you sip a drink and watch the time go by.
+Here, every sip comes with a challenge, a laugh, or a sensory immersion.

 fun, unique and shareable moments .